Previous dayJanuary 29, 2026Next day

 5.7 km---✓ ReviewedUSGS →

-On January 29, 2026, worldwide seismic activity registered a magnitude 2.0 earthquake 10 km ESE of Pearsall, Texas at 18:42 UTC.
-It arrived roughly 2 hours after a larger magnitude 2.6 mainshock in the same 20 km area, placing it within the typical aftershock window.
-At a depth of 5.7 km, the event was shallow crustal.
-The epicenter is at 28.850°, -99.003°.
+Seismographs logged a magnitude 2.0 earthquake 10 km ESE of Pearsall, Texas with origin time 18:42 UTC on January 29, 2026.
+Coming 2 hours after a magnitude 2.6 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+The hypocenter lay at 5.7 km, placing this in the shallow crustal category.
+Coordinates: 28.850°, -99.003°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-29